dcml-lab/boomerang-distillation/README.md

     --num_layers_to_patch 4 \
 ```
 Options:
-- `teacher_model_name_or_path`: Huggingface reference or local model path for the teacher model.
+- `teacher_model_name_or_path`: Hugging Face reference or local model path for the teacher model.
-- `student_model_name_or_path`: Huggingface reference or local model path for the student model.
-The model paths we provide on Huggingface are in the table below.
+- `student_model_name_or_path`: Hugging Face reference or local model path for the student model.
+The model paths we provide on Hugging Face are in the table below.
-- `save_directory`: Local folder to save `lm-evaluation-harness` results in.
+- `save_directory`: local folder to save `lm-evaluation-harness` results in.
-- `num_layers_to_patch`: Number of student layers to patch with their corresponding teacher blocks.
+- `num_layers_to_patch`: number of student layers to patch with their corresponding teacher blocks.
 The minimum and maximum values for each model are in the table below.
-- `patch_first_k_layers`: Include this argument to patch the first `num_layers_to_patch` student layers, otherwise the last `num_layers_to_patch` layers will be patched.
+- `patch_first_k_layers`: include this argument to patch the first `num_layers_to_patch` student layers, otherwise the last `num_layers_to_patch` layers will be patched.
 This defaults to True for `Llama-3.2-3B` and False for the remaining models.
-- `tasks`: Comma-separated string of `lm-evaluation-harness` tasks to evaluate the intermediate model on.
+- `tasks`: comma-separated string of `lm-evaluation-harness` tasks to evaluate the intermediate model on.
 Set to the full suite of tasks used in the paper (`"arc_easy,arc_challenge,boolq,hellaswag,openbookqa,piqa,winogrande,race,mmlu,rte,wikitext,gsm8k_cot,ifeval,hendrycks_math"`) by default.
-- `eval_batch_size`: Batch size used for evaluation (default `4`).
+- `eval_batch_size`: batch size used for evaluation (default `4`).
--  `dtype`: Data type used to load the model weights.
+-  `dtype`: data type used to load the model weights.
 Set to `bfloat16` by default.
-- `override_llama_patching`: If set, overrides the default patching order for Llama models (first k layers) and uses the order specified by `patch_first_k_layers`.
+- `override_llama_patching`: if set, overrides the default patching order for Llama models (first k layers) and uses the order specified by `patch_first_k_layers`.

 #### Model configurations